Alfa Romeo Stelvio Review and Prices

-The Stelvio is good value, has powerful engines and is loads of fun to drive for an SUV – but the interior materials don’t feel as luxurious as in similar cars and the suspension is a bit too firm
+The Alfa Romeo Stelvio is good value, has powerful engines and is loads of fun to drive for an SUV – but the interior materials don’t feel as luxurious as in similar cars and the suspension is on the firm side

-Okay, that swooping exterior design may look better from some angles than others – it’s essentially an Alfa Romeo Giulia that’s been stretched vertically – but the Stelvio costs a good chunk less than the Mercedes GLC and Audi Q5, and also the similarly sporty Jaguar F-Pace.
+Okay, the Alfa Romeo Stelvio’s swooping exterior design may look better from some angles than others – it’s essentially an Alfa Romeo Giulia that’s been stretched vertically – but it’s definitely got more personality than an Audi Q5 or BMW X3.

 The Stelvio is spacious and practical enough, and loads of fun to drive – but just isn’t quite on par with SUVs from Audi and Mercedes

 That said, there are few alternatives that can challenge the Alfa Romeo Stelvio for its enjoyable driving experience.
 The Jaguar F-Pace comes close, but it’s the more expensive Porsche Macan that gives the Stelvio a proper run for its money.
 In the right spec, a Stelvio steers and grips almost like a sports car, which is sure to put a smile on your face if you enjoy driving.
 There is a drawback – the lowered sports suspension that’s fitted to Veloce models is quite firm over most roads and becomes a touch bouncy on really poor surfaces.

 As for engines, your best pick is the 190hp 2.2-litre diesel.
 It has more than enough oomph for quick overtakes and it’s possible to get around 50mpg out of it in normal driving.
 It can be a tad clattery when it’s cold outside, which makes the smoother and quieter petrols a better bet if you drive mostly in town.
 Just know that they are a fair bit thirstier, though.
 There’s also a 510hp performance model that is utterly bonkers – called the Stelvio Quadrifoglio.